arnodelorme/wp15/BIDScramble/README.md

 options:
-  -h, --help            Show this help message and exit -s PATTERN, --select PATTERN
+  -h, --help            Show this help message and exit -d, --dryrun          Do not save anything, only print the output filenames in the terminal (default: False) -b, --bidsvalidate    If given, all input files are checked for BIDS compliance when first indexed, and
+                        excluded when non-compliant (as in pybids.BIDSLayout) (default: False) -s PATTERN, --select PATTERN
                         A fullmatch regular expression pattern that is matched against the relative path of the input data.
-Files that match are scrambled and saved in outputdir (default: .*)
+Files that match are scrambled and saved in outputdir (default: ^(?!\.).*)
-  -d, --dryrun          Do not save anything, only print the output filenames in the terminal (default: False)

 examples:
   scramble inputdir outputdir stub